 - Irish Heart Foundation Adult CPR with Automated External Defibrillator

 Following a successful skills assessment, as laid out by the North West Ambulance Service, you will receive a certificate of competency.
-It is issued by the Quality Casualty Care Alliance, UK.
-Each certificate has a unique ID Number and is valid for 3 years.
+It is issued by the Outreach Rescue Medic Skills, UK.
+Each certificate has a unique ID Number and is valid for 2 years.

 The CPR / AED module is separately certified through the Irish Heart Foundation and successful candidates will receive the Heart Saver Adult CPR and AED certificate.